 Poor Answer: No real reason or systematic thought.
-Reasons given are either weak (e.g. “My sister went there”) and shows a lack of independence or are non-existent.
+Reasons given are either weak (e.g. ‘My sister went there’) and shows a lack of independence or are non-existent.

-How successful have you been at achieving the goals you set out to achieve by studying at university?
+How successful have you been at achieving the goals you set out to achieve by studying at the university?

 Trying to find out: Ability to reflect and evaluate progress; ability to set goals.